pnp/cli-microsoft365/docs/manual/docs/cmd/spo/orgnewssite/orgnewssite-set.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

-To add a site from the list of organizational news sites, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.

 Using the `-u, --url` option you can specify which site to add to the list of organizational news sites.